KristjanESPERANTO/MMM-SmartWebDisplay/README.md

 # MMM-SmartWebDisplay

-`MMM-SmartWebDisplay` is a module for MagicMirror².
-It allows displaying any web content on your [MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror) and interacting with it through notifications or with [MMM-TelegramBot](https://github.com/eouia/MMM-TelegramBot).
+**MMM-SmartWebDisplay** is a module for MagicMirror².
+It allows displaying any web content on your [MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror) and interacting with it through notifications or with [MMM-TelegramBot](https://github.com/MMRIZE/MMM-TelegramBot).

-This module is a major evolution of [MMM-iFrame-Ping](https://github.com/AgP42/MMM-iFrame-Ping)
+This module is a major evolution of [MMM-iFrame-Ping](https://github.com/AgP42/MMM-iFrame-Ping).

-## Main functionalities of MMM-SmartWebDisplay module:
+## Main functionalities

 - Periodically refresh the URL
 - Rotating URLs in a list